 Social insurance is financed by the inhabitants of Switzerland and are usually compulsory.
 Contributions are deducted directly from the employee’s salary.
 In general, the deductions amount to around 12–18% of the gross income.
 Employers, the self-employed and those not currently in work also make financial contributions.Additional information

 The conditions for obtaining a work permit depend on your country of origin.
 EU citizens benefit from bilateral agreements that enable them to enter Switzerland and change their employer or place of residence.
 All foreign nationals must have a residence and work permit before starting work.
 You can apply for this at the residents’ registration office (Einwohnerkontrolle) of your municipality.Additional information

 If you are moving to Valais with your family, you should pay attention to the school facilities as well as the family and school-related childcare options when choosing your place of residence.
 Childcare provision varies from municipality to municipality and is often organised in a network of municipalities.
 Early registration is generally recommended for childcare.
 Individual weekdays are popular - those who are flexible with regard to care days can usually organise themselves more easily.Additional information

 Money & taxes

 Liability insurance is not compulsory.
 Nevertheless, it is strongly recommended that you take out personal liability insurance.
-This is because you are liable for any damage caused intentionally or unintentionally, or if persons, animals or property for which you are responsible cause damage to third parties.Additional information
+This is because you are liable for any damage caused unintentionally, or if persons, animals or property for which you are responsible cause damage to third parties.Additional information